ibm-cloud-docs/log-analysis/devops/work_iam.md

 As an **admin user** in LogDNA, you must have permissions to run the following actions:

-* Add LogDNA log sources
+* Add logging log sources
 * View logs
 * Search logs
 * Filter logs